arukshani/rotor-xdp/emulator-setup/README.md

 ```
 opera-v1 = encap is done as soon as packets are received from veth or nic and tx side only send the packets out
 opera-v2 = rx side simply queue up packets in the correct per dest queues.
 Tx side does the encap.
+opera-v3 = only iterate through active queues in tx path
 ```